jundalisay/spblist/content/en/superphysics/principles/chapter-10.md

 ---
 heading: "Chapter 10"
-title: "What is Superphysics?"
+title: "Omnitheism: The Absolute And The Supreme"
-# date: 2021-07-19
+# date: 2015-09-09
-date: 2023-12-08
+date: 2020-11-30
+# 2020-01-04
-weight: 36
+weight: 52
-image: /photos/idea.jpg
+image: /photos/objects/hand.jpg
-description: "Superphysics unifies Physics and Metaphysics to solve the problems unsolved by science"
+description: Omnitheism is the knowledge of how different types of people view the Creator of Existence.
+Its goal is to bring harmony to the different religions
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/